MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes.md

   - Hadoop and HDFS support
   - Microsoft Connector for SAP BW

-For a list of built-in SSIS components that are not currently supported, or that are supported with limitations, see [Extract, transform, and load data on Linux with SSIS](sql-server-linux-migrate-ssis.md#components).
+For a list of built-in SSIS components that are not currently supported, or that are supported with limitations, see [Limitations and known issues for SSIS on Linux](sql-server-linux-ssis-known-issues.md#components).

 For more info about SSIS on Linux, see the following articles:
 -   [Blog post announcing SSIS support for Linux](https://blogs.msdn.microsoft.com/ssis/2017/05/17/ssis-helsinki-is-available-in-sql-server-vnext-ctp2-1/).